Please first visit our requirements webpage prior to starting your application.

 Apply as early as possible.
 Although we do not utilize a rolling admissions process at Utah, many of the PA programs to which you are also applying likely utilize rolling admissions, thus potentially advantaging your early application for early acceptance in one or more of your programs of interest.
 It may be easier to "stand out" as an early applicant.

 Graduate School Application Please DO NOT apply to the University of Utah Graduate School unless you have been extended a formal offer of acceptance following in-person interview by invitation.

 Correspondence From UPAP: What to Expect

-- Candidates will be notified by e-mail when the verified CASPA application has been received.
+- Candidates will be notified by e-mail after the verified CASPA application has been received.

-- Candidates will be notified by e-mail when the application is eligible for processing, estimated to be three weeks after the CASPer test has been taken.
+- Candidates will be notified by e-mail when the CASPer score has been received.

 - Candidates will otherwise receive no personal correspondence from us unless we require some form of application clarification.